Importance Of Healthy Food And Its Healing Power

 Shad Rasas – The six tastes mentioned in Classics

 Ayurveda has enumerated six tastes and their qualities.
-Every substance we consume have one or two predominant flavours out of the six tastes.
+Every substance we consume has one or two predominant flavors out of the six tastes.
 They are madhura (sweet), amla (sour), lavana (salty), tikta (pungent), katu (bitter), and kashaya (astringent).
-These six flavours also correspond to the six stages of the digestive process.
+These six flavors also correspond to the six stages of the digestive process.

 Importance of Balanced diet

-Diet in Ayurveda has been categorised into three types, namely – Satvic, Rajasic and Tamasic.
+Diet in Ayurveda has been categorized into three types, namely – Satvic, Rajasic, and Tamasic.

 Rajasic food included garlic, coffee, fermented drinks, fried food, too spicy or hot food items.
 These tend to stimulate restlessness, jealousy, and ego in the body.
 But, on the other hand, rajasic food is also responsible for creativity and aggression.
 So, be mindful about including the Rajasic diet in your daily consumption.